xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 systems in more general terms.

-A sensible general recommendations is that for many beginners around 10 sets per muscle group and week seem to be optimal[^20].
-For total beginners, however, as few as four sets per week and muscle group can already be sufficient to stimulate substantial gains[^21].
-Negative effects typically start to occur at around 20 sets per muscle group[^22].
+A sensible general recommendations is that for many beginners around 10 sets per muscle group and week seem to be optimal.
+For total beginners, however, as few as four sets per week and muscle group can already be sufficient to stimulate substantial gains.
+Negative effects typically start to occur at around 20 sets per muscle group.
 The exact numbers depend on your training level and many other factors.
 After years of regular lifting it's possible to benefit from far higher volumes (30 weekly sets per muscle group).
 Another important factor is the training